DE-cr/BSBmonCR/README.md

 * Presence indication via ping is not always reliable (e.g. some cell phones' power saving functions may interfere).
-* The `NTPClient` libary used doesn't validate its deliverables, which sometimes leads to wrong values for both date and time;
-  this will then lead to surprising file names in dropbox logging, e.g. `2036-02-07.*`.
-To alleviate the effects of such events (which usually should be fixed after one minute), existing `*.csv` files will be read and continued when switching to a new `yyyy-mm-dd`.
-  (This measure also limits log data loss when restarting your BSBmonCR unit.)
 * In some instances, `*.csv`files may contain garbage.
 I have yet to figure out when that happens.
 (Multiple BSBmonCR instances running and trying to write those files simultaneously?
 General problem with my Dropbox